ngenux/enigma/tic_tac_toe/README.md

 This is a Tic Tac Toe game developed in Python using the Rich module for a better user interface.

 ## Installation
+1. Ensure that Python 3.7 or higher is installed on your machine.

-1. Clone the repository:
+2. Clone the repository:
       >``git clone https://github.com/ngenux/enigma.git``

-2. Install the required dependencies:
+3. Install the required dependencies:
       >``pip install -r requirements.txt``

 ## How to Play

-1. Run the tictactoe.py file and start playing.
+1. Run the *tictactoe.py* file and start playing:

       >``python tictactoe.py ``

 ## Features